 The Department of Campus Safety operates twenty-four hours a day, seven days a week, 365 days per year in order to fulfill its mission of promoting and maintaining a safe and peaceful campus environment for all students, faculty, staff, and visitors, as well as protecting the property and assets of the College.
-The Department's offices are located on the ground floor of Hollinshead Hall, across from the Tewksbury Hall entrance to Health Services.
+The Department's offices are located on the ground floor of Hollinshead Hall (219 Regina Way).
 The Director of Campus Safety reports to the Associate Vice President for Administration.

-The Department of Campus Safety office is located on the ground floor of Hollinshead Hall financial accounts of students, faculty, and staff.
+The Department of Campus Safety office is located on the ground floor of Hollinshead Hall (219 Regina Way).